SpiessJulian/exercises/README.md

 ## SETUP
 With nodejs and npm installed. just run `npm i`.
+To also setup the end-to-end tests run `npx playwright install`.
 To start the application just run: `npm start`.
 It will redirect you to http://localhost:8080/ The first exercise will be displayed on any route except the one for exercise two.
 In order to see the second exercise, just change the URL for http://localhost:8080/exercise2.

 ## TEST
 In order to run the Unit Tests, just run `npm run test` and all test suites will run.

+To run the end-to-end tests, just run `npx playwright test`.

 ## Author
 David Julian Spiess